LAKAHDKISAR/ChatGPT-Sentiment-Analysis/README.md

 This repository contains data and scripts for conducting sentiment analysis on tweets related to ChatGPT.
 The analysis aims to understand public perception and sentiment trends towards ChatGPT based on user-generated content on social media platforms.

 ## Dataset Used
 The primary dataset used in this analysis is from Galton's observations on children's and their parents' heights, sourced from [https://www.kaggle.com/datasets/charunisa/chatgpt-sentiment-analysis/data].
-The dataset file is included in this repository.

 ## Objective
 To analyze sentiment from ChatGPT-related tweets to understand user perceptions.